-For a rough look at the grape varietal plantings in the Bordeaux appellation for the production of white Bordeaux wine:
+For a rough look at the white grape varietal plantings in the Bordeaux appellation for the production of white Bordeaux wine in 2020:

 To give you a rough idea of how the Bordeaux appellation breaks down in terms of hectoliters for the production of its wine:

 As of 2013, in terms of volume, China jumped to the top of the pyramid for buying Bordeaux wine as they imported close to 532,000 hectoliters.
 As a point of comparison, The United States of America imported 159,000 hectoliters.

 However, those figures are misleading because while China imported more wine in terms of volume, America probably imported more wine in dollar value.

 China for a point in time was the biggest purchaser of Bordeaux wine at the high end, for wines like Chateau Lafite Rothschild and Petrus.
 That is not the case today.
 However, China remains the largest buyer of generic, low-end AOC Bordeaux wine as well.